Chinmay1297/skinet/README.md

 -Computed: this computed value changes as the signal changes
 -Effect: it can react to a signal updating

+(click)="$event.stopPropagation()"
+^This is used to stop propagating button click to the card (inside which the button lies) which also has a click event.

 //Commands:
 ng g environments